 There’s no doubt that the future is mobile.
 But even with so many reasons to jump into app development, it’s still a big decision.

 Having confidence in the idea of your mobile app is essential to your success, and for that, it helps to understand the development process in detail.

 So, let’s get a bit more granular.

-Before we get into the practical steps you’ll need to take to release an app, we should pause for a moment to consider what value your app idea will deliver — both internally, for the business, but for customers too.
+Before we get into the practical steps of software development planning, we should pause for a moment to consider what value your app idea will deliver — both internally, for the business, but for customers too.

 After all, whilst the average person uses 25 apps a month, 96% of their time is dedicated to just 10.
 If you want to be in a user’s everyday app repertoire, you need to break through a lot of other digital noise.

 There’s a lot to think about, so we’ve condensed the process into 5 key questions.

 Answer these if you're still looking how to develop an app idea, and you’ll be ready to jump into your mobile app development, prepped for success.

 It’s no use to simply develop an app and hope your customers will use it — you need to align its development to a business goal.
 Will your app drive revenue or brand awareness?
 Perhaps it can cut costs dramatically in your industry?
 Can users make purchases directly in the app, or use it to explore your product or service?
 Should there be a non-commercial intent behind it?